 - Currently a college student or academically higher, but not yet admitted to a health professional education program

 - **Economically disadvantaged OR ***educationally disadvantaged

 - Availability and transportation to the UMKC Health Sciences Campus for in-person activities

-- Ideally have completed the following college courses with a grade B or higher prior to June:
+- Must have completed the following college courses prior to the summer program start: